 5. Dalaman, Turkey

-Dalaman’s chain of beaches, bays and coves are dotted with many cheerful resort towns where you can spend long, lazy days relaxing on the sand and enjoying delicious Turkish food in the beachside cafes.
+Dalaman’s chain of beaches, bays, and coves is dotted with many cheerful resort towns where you can spend long, lazy days relaxing on the sand and enjoying delicious Turkish food in beachside cafes.
 But, step off the beach and into the mountains and you’ll find a whole other world to explore; visit ancient cities like Xanthos, Tlos, and Arykanda, and admire the ornate tombs at Pınara and Myra.

 6. Malta and Gozo

-Malta is known for its gorgeous landscape, fascinating history, unique culture, and beautiful beaches.
-But its smaller sister island, Gozo, shouldn’t be overlooked and, together, these small but spectacular islands can offer the perfect break – particularly if you’re looking to do a bit more than just lie on the beach.
-However, the islands’ have such an impressive coastline you can happily do that too!
+Malta is known for its gorgeous landscapes, fascinating history, unique culture, and beautiful beaches.
+But its smaller sister island, Gozo, shouldn’t be overlooked either!
+These small but spectacular islands can offer the perfect beach break – particularly if you’re looking to do a bit more than just sunbathe.

 Both Malta and Gozo have rugged coves and sandy stretches, and the clear, warm waters here are astonishingly blue.
 If you’re a keen diver you’ll be in your element, as there are all kinds of shipwrecks and secret sea caves to explore beneath the waves.
 Though the islands are also rich in history, and from the Maltese capital Valletta to the ancient tombs at Xaghra, there’s plenty to do.